 Online student magazine seeks writers: College Magazine’s professional writing program is a four-month commitment that includes a seven-week intensive training where you’ll uncover your voice, interview dream sources and write meaningful articles that readers love.
 It’s a volunteer, intensive and challenging writing experience.
 Send your resume and writing sample to email@example.com by August 17, 2020 by 6 p.m.
 EST with the subject line College Magazine Writer Application.

 Professor Snider offers social media training: Do you know someone who runs social media for a small business or organization?
 Drake SJMC associate professor Chris Snider launched an online social media course to help professionals create better social media content.

 The SJMC Monday Memo (and other days of the week as needed) is a newsletter to keep members of the wider SJMC community updated on School news, achievements, events and opportunities.
 If you have an item for the Memo, please send it to Dean Kathleen Richardson (firstname.lastname@example.org) or SJMC webmaster and multimedia professor Chris Snider (email@example.com).
 SJMC alums and other professionals can also subscribe to the Monday Memo via email here: http://eepurl.com/bPNbxn

-The School of Journalism and Mass Communication strives to create a community of scholars that represents the complexity of the human experience in regards to race, ethnicity, sex, sexual orientation, economic status, gender identification, religion, age and physical abilities.
+The School of Journalism and Mass Communication strives to create a community of scholars that represents the complexity of the human experience in regards to race, ethnicity, gender, sexual orientation, economic status, political views, gender identification, religion, age and physical abilities.
 We are committed to creating a welcoming and supportive environment for all our faculty, staff, students and visitors, and celebrating our differences through the lens of the First Amendment value of freedom of expression.